kaievns/the-log/posts/lead/drafts/people-management-101.md

 In the end of the day, people are not going to remember how many features you shipped, how much money you made, and how many raises you gave them.
 But, they will remember how you related to them.
-Did you see them as unique human beings, did you validate their wacky needs and wants, did you show up as a human being yourself.
+Did you see them as unique human beings?
+Did you validate their wacky needs and wants?
+Did you show up as a human being yourself?

 People will remember whether you showed gratitude when they succeeded, they will remember whether you offered your council when they struggled, and whether you were there for them when they failed.

-And that is as much direction as you will need in managing people for a while.
+And that is as much direction as you will need in a while.